wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 }
 ```

-Now the above code would change color to blue for ALL the paragraph tags on that page, for granuality we use other attributes as well, to be able target specific elements.
+Now the above code would change the color of ***ALL*** paragraph tags to blue on the page.
+For granularity we can use other attributes as well to target specific elements.

 ```
 p#container {